Sustainability at St Antony's

 We are in the process of installing a dynamic energy management platform which adapts temperature control to changing occupancy levels across the estate; 280 devices will have been installed by the end of March 2023, with a further 134 to follow in a second phase of the project.

-St Antony’s Green Impact Team has arranged for plant-based milk to be provided alongside dairy milk from now on in college.
 Oat milk is now provided alongside dairy milk in the Gateway Office, for college meetings, Guest High Table, and High Table.
 The Combined Common Room coffee machine now offers oat milk only and the Senior Common Room offers the option of either dairy or oat milk.
 Why oat milk?
 Find out more here.

 We have taken some steps to reduce meat consumption in college.
 The catering team has established ‘Meat-free Monday’ in the dining hall, and vegetarian meals are offered as a default at St Antony’s High Table.
 Vegan options are available by request at all common lunch and dinner sittings in the College Hall.